tallen-hashicorp/vault-azure-ad-k8s-example/README.md

 ## To Deploy

-Obtain your Azure Tenant ID, Client ID, Client Secret, and Subscription ID by following the steps in the [Azure Credentials Setup Guide](./azure-credentials-setup.md).
+Obtain your Azure Tenant ID, Client ID, Client Secret, and Subscription ID.
+If you've already followed the steps in the [Setting Up Azure Credentials](#setting-up-azure-credentials) section, you can skip step one.
+Otherwise, refer to the [Azure Credentials Setup Guide](./azure-credentials-setup.md) for detailed instructions.

 ### Step 1: Deploy Azure Secret Engine for Platform Team